dipdhru/dipdhru/README.md

 🚀 Snippet of Me :

-*I’m bullish on Data Science, AI and Machine Learning and how it evolves.*
-*I build ML pipelines, AI-powered apps, and end-to-end data workflows that turn raw chaos into clarity.*
-*A curious mind moving through the world with logic, poetry, and a love for patterns (well this is I crave mostly, belive me or not I'm in a complicated relationship with correlation matrixes).*
+*I’m bullish on Data Science, AI, and Machine Learning as they evolve.
+I build ML pipelines, AI-powered apps, and end-to-end workflows that turn raw chaos into clarity.
+A curious mind wandering the world with logic, poetry, and a love for patterns (I’m in a committed but complicated relationship with correlation matrices).*

-🧩 My focus areas are :
+🧩 My Focus Areas

-- Data Collection and Exploration 🔎
+ - Data Collection & Exploration 🔎
  - Machine Learning & Deep Learning 🤖
-- NLP & LLM applications 🧠
+ - NLP & LLM Applications 🧠
  - Data Engineering & Pipelines 🚉
  - Analytics, Dashboards & Visualization 📊

-📌 Where am I busy nowday's?

-- 🔭 I’m currently working on building RAG Based model in Medical Science domain.
-- 🧱 I have build some quite decent models to predict Housing Prices in India
+📌 What I’m Busy With Nowadays
+- 🔭 Building a RAG-based model for the medical science domain
-- 🌱 I'm currently learning about AI and agents.
+- 🌱 Learning about AI agents
-- 👯 I’m looking to collaborate on AI in the field of Medical Sciences
+- 👯 Looking to collaborate on AI in healthcare

 ### 🛠️ Tech Toolbox